 Payton retired in 2013 and was replaced by insurance partner James Burns.
 Burns only stayed in the senior partner role for three years, however, stepping down in 2016 to take a new position as head of the Americas, tasked with overseeing the firm’s expansion in Canada, the USA, and Latin America.

 He was replaced by the firm’s head of insurance Simon Konsta, who had been senior partner of Barlow Lyde & Gilbert before it was acquired by Clyde & Co.
+Like Burns, Konsta stepped down from the role early, with arbitration partner Peter Hirst taking on the job in 2019.

 As the firm has grown in size it has also looked to become more innovative in the way it deals with clients.
 A major part of this strategy has been the introduction of Clyde & Co’s global key client account programme, which gives clients access to unlimited, round-the-clock advice that anticipates legal issues that may arise from their business models.
 Initially the programme was focused on Clyde & Co’s eight biggest clients, but the firm is now trying to expand the scheme to include 20 key clients.